 The Friends of the Carrizo Plain have an informative website, which includes maps, videos, checklists (of mammals, reptiles, etc.), and more.

-I want to thank my outstanding, former student, Samuel Desre for his wonderful photos of the Pronghorn antelope.
+I want to thank my outstanding former students, Samuel Desre and Christian Puga Teran, for their wonderful photos of the Pronghorn antelope, Tule elk and winter landscapes.